boazlai/9081asm2/content.md

 ### Quick Reference

-- **Duration**: 1.5 hours (90–100 minutes with stories)
+- **Duration**: 1.5 hours
-- **Starting Point**: MTR Jordan Station Exit A (in front of JD Mall, 233 Nathan Road)
+- **Starting Point**: Tin Hau Temple
-- **Ending Point**: Kwun Yum Temple, Hung Hom
+- **Ending Point**: JD Mall
-- **Cost**: Only MTR fare (≈ HK$9–11 with Octopus)
+- **Cost**: Only MTR fare

 ### What to Bring

 - Water
-- Fully charged phone (QR codes + Google Maps link provided on the day)
+- Fully charged phone
 - Octopus card
-- Light jacket (gets cooler in Hung Hom)
+- Light jacket

 ### What Makes This Tour Unique

-This is the only tour that connects the “ghost food-delivery” and “mahjong ghost” motifs across decades and districts.
-Instead of generic haunted-house stories, you get five sites where the dead literally try to keep living Hong Kong daily life — ordering porridge, collecting mahjong winnings, calling the police for help.
-The emotional arc moves from modern tragedy (Garley fire) to 1950s mystery to the heartbreaking WWII school bombing, ending with a surprisingly tender ritual that still happens every night.
+This tour connects five sites within the Yau Tsim Mong area where urban legends such as the "ghost food-delivery" and "mahjong ghosts".
+These legends are deeply rooted in the local culture and history, offering a unique perspective on how the community interacts with its past.

 ### Map (Web Embed Placeholder)